Martingale Projections and Quantum Decoherence: Path Transformations

 \section{Path Transformations}

 We work with a probability space $(\Omega,\F,\nu)$ and a nonempty compact set $\T\subset\R_+$.
 In essence, we ask $\T$ to be a totally-ordered set and we choose its superset $\R_+ = [0,\infty)$ canonically.
-We define a sequence of nonempty subsets by writing
+Accordingly, any element of $\T$ can be interpreted as a point in \emph{time}; hence, $\T$ and any of its subsets can be taken to represent time-frames.
+Hereafter, $\triangleq$ stands for ``equals to by definition".
+We define a sequence of nonempty subsets